cyl112233/Cloth-Simulation1/README.md

 # Cloth-Simulation
 # Physics-Informed Neural Networks for High-Fidelity Dynamic Cloth Simulation: Parameter Estimation and Differentiable Simulation

-## Overview

 This repository provides an implementation of a **dual-driven physics-informed neural network (PINN)** framework for accurate dynamic cloth simulation.
 The approach integrates physical modeling with data-driven learning, achieving precise parameter estimation and high-fidelity simulations for cloth behavior.
 The framework consists of two key components:

-1. **K-PINN**: A parameter estimation model that predicts mechanical parameters (tensile stiffness, shear stiffness, bending stiffness) from a single cloth image by incorporating physical constraints.
-2. **DP-PINN**: A simulation framework that integrates a differentiable physics engine into the neural network, supporting dynamic cloth simulations with high physical consistency.

 ### Key Contributions:
 - **K-PINN**: Reduces density estimation error from 1.8% to 1.2% compared to existing methods.